The Fat Controversy

 Tallow contains the same fats or lipids found in healthy, supple human skin.
 Lipids are found in abundance in the membrane of every cell in our bodies.
 They are responsible for the free flowing of materials in and out of our cells.

 They are beneficial because they create a protective, yet permeable barrier that prevents infection, maintains moisture, flexibility and structure of the cell.

-Tallow, therefore, is able to absorb deep within the layers of the skin, preventing dryness at the cellular level without suffocating the skin's barrier as does petroleum-based lotions.
+Tallow is believed to prevent dryness at the cellular level without suffocating the skin's barrier as does petroleum-based lotions.

 - • Restores healthy, youthful looking skin

 - • Replenishes the building blocks of our cells that decreases with age

 The source of tallow is just as important as the tallow itself.
 Grass-fed tallow contains a wealth of nutrients due its to strict pasture-grazed diet.
 In contrast, factory-farmed cows are exposed to toxin-filled steroids, artificial hormones and antibiotics.